adreline/crash/README.md

 # Crash #

-Crash is a online content management system (CMS), made in pure PHP and designed to be as little as possible.
+Crash is a online content management system (CMS), made in pure PHP and designed to be as small as possible.
 It specialises in publishing written transformative works.

 ### What is this repository for? ###